Fabiollooo/BrokenHouse/README.md

 The game is split into two phases that repeat each in-game day:

-### 🃏 The Table — Gambling Phase
+### 🃏 The Casino — Gambling Phase
-Head to the gambling table to earn money for the day.
+Head to the casino as your job doesn't pay enough, to earn money for the day.
 You choose how much to wager and which games to play.
 Luck and risk management are everything here.
 Walk away with enough and your family survives another night.
 Walk away with nothing and the consequences start stacking up.

 - Manage your wager carefully — going all-in is tempting but dangerous
 - Different games carry different odds and risk levels